 - following a visual timetable.

 For many children, a school uniform feels very different from the clothes they usually wear.
-The labels or the type of fabric can upset a child with sensory sensitivities.
+The labels or the type of fabric can upset children with sensory sensitivities.
 If your child practises wearing the uniform ahead of time, you can work out a way round these sensitivities.
 It might be as simple as removing labels, or finding another fabric your child can wear under the uniform to reduce irritation.
 Or you could get second-hand school uniforms, which are worn in and feel softer on the skin.

-Being organised and ready for when your child starts school will ease the stress and help it go well.
+Being organised and ready for when your child starts school will ease the stress and help things go well.
 It’s a good idea to make sure you and your child have everything you need well in advance.
-Schools usually give you a comprehensive list of what your child will need, meaning you can buy – or make or borrow – it in plenty of time.
+Schools usually give you a comprehensive list of what your child needs, which means you can buy – or make or borrow – things in plenty of time.

 You might also need to change your household routines to smooth the transition process.

-They wrote down everything Steven needed to do before school, and put the activities into sequence.
-They put all the things Steven needed for his morning routine in set places.
-They packed his lunch box each night and put it in the fridge.
-His school shoes went by the front door.
-They took photos and made a visual plan of the morning routine.
+Try writing down everything your child needs to do before school, and put the activities into sequence.
+Put all the things she needs in set places.
+Pack her lunch box each night and put it in the fridge.
+Put her school shoes by the door.
+Take photos and make a visual plan of the morning routine.
 Follow the plan for a couple of weeks, then review it to see how well it’s working.
 If you need help developing a school morning plan, ask your child’s early intervention teacher.

 Making transition plans